UserMaldito/UserMaldito.github.io/index.md

 # UserHub
-In this part of the internet User is gonna (try to) teach something about programming (spanish + english)
+In this part of the internet User is gonna (try to) teach something about programming in spanish (maybe a little bit of english too).

 [FAQ here](/faq.md)
 <ul>